A regularly updated feed of the latest information about coronavirus in Hungary. Read more here.

 I am a PhD student and a Stipendium Hungaricum scholarship holder from the Philippines.
 I am currently pursuing my PhD in Environmental Science and I happen to be in my 3rd year of studies.
 I chose University of Szeged because its one of the top ranked research university in Hungary known for its good reputation in the fields of health and natural sciences.
 Coming from the Philippines with a warm climate, I had huge preference of Szeged for my studies, the city having the most rays of sunshine and considered to be the warmest place in Hungary.
 I would advise all the prospective students to join University of Szeged’s diverse and vibrant community!
 Don’t be afraid to leave your comfort zone, try to find and establish your niche in a new place like what I did.
 I didn’t regret coming to Szeged as it continuously provides me an enabling learning environment for various reasons, has affordable cost of living, very safe and calm university town, organized transport system, beautiful and clean surroundings with the very sightly Tisza River which adds to its appeal, and also holds many festivals throughout the year.
 After graduation, I am planning to go back to my home institution and continue my teaching duties at the University of the Philippines Los Baños

-Olney Rodrigues - Faculty of Humanities and Social Sciences
+Ferdous Rahman – Faculty of Law and Political Sciences